sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    walk into a room full of people, do they provoke any reaction?

 Even if the players are done picking cards, finish asking all these questions.

-The goal is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make murder-hobos.
+The goal of the Q&A is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make 1-dimensional murder-hobos.

+As you're asking these questions, you should also be checking their expectations.
+Deckahedron World is a game where characters start off as scrappy adventures.
+If a player is telling you their character is a fire demon or a ten year old shoe shine boy or a computer hacker, a conversation is needed to establish how that character can fit into the Deckahedron World rules.

+If a player's character reads as too exotic, that might be the player signaling that the fun they want to have is playing a different game.

 ### Home / Comfort